-Ben is a proud Cleveland sports fan.
-In addition to cheering for the Browns, Cavs, and Indians, he most enjoys spending time with his wife and dog.
+Ben is a proud native of Cleveland, Ohio.
+In his free time, he enjoys traveling the world, cheering for the Browns, Cavs, and Indians, and taking walks with his wife and dog.

 - University of Mount Union, B.A., cum laude, 2012